AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 The astonishing way in which, as Wendell Phillips once said, "what passes for history," is written, may be seen in Professor William G. T.
-Shedd\'s *History of Christian Doctrine*.
+Shedd's *History of Christian Doctrine*.
 He says: "The punishment inflicted upon the lost was regarded by the fathers of the ancient church, with very few exceptions, as endless....
 The only exception to the belief in the eternity of future punishment in the ancient church